 The Nitrates Regulations represent a major step forward in protecting waters from agricultural sources of pollution and are expected to deliver significant improvement in water quality when fully effective.
-Evidence suggests, however, that they will not be sufficient to fully deliver the requirements of the Water Framework Directive in some areas of the country, for example:
+Evidence suggests, however, that they may not be sufficient in some areas of the country:

 - The National monitoring programme has indicated a number of patterns of concern.
 Elevated nitrate concentrations have been consistently observed in the east and southeast of the country in both groundwater and surface waters (EPA, 2008 and 2009).
 The presence of intensive agricultural practices on free draining soils in the southeast suggests that diffuse agricultural sources are the cause of the elevated nitrate concentrations.
 Also, the estuaries of the south-east and south of the country, such as the Slaney, Blackwater and Bandon were found to be the most seriously eutrophic.
 It is suspected that the nitrogen loads from upstream catchments is a significant contributing factor as nitrogen is the main growth-limiting nutrient in seawater. - The vulnerable nature of the karst limestone aquifers in the west (Galway, Mayo and Roscommon) may explain the elevated phosphate concentrations in groundwater.
 The groundwater may be contributing to eutrophication in rivers and lakes in these areas.
 Phosphorus deposited as organic or chemical fertiliser on shallow soils over fissured karst limestone may enter groundwater readily and may then discharge to rivers through springs.
-Approximately 20% of the area of Ireland consists of karstified limestone. - Elevated phosphorus levels have also been observed in areas covered by heavy gley soils with high phosphorus content (Index 4) including parts of counties Cavan and Monaghan in the Neagh Bann IRBD. - In some of the high-status sites referred to in Section 2.2.1 above.
+Approximately 20% of the area of Ireland consists of karstified limestone.

+• Elevated phosphorus levels have also been observed in areas covered by heavy gley soils with high phosphorus content (Index 4) including parts of counties Cavan, Clare, Cork, Galway, Kerry, Leitrim, Limerick, Longford, North Tipperary, Roscommon and South Tipperary in the Shannon IRBD.

-The four scenarios described above pose particular difficulties for water quality management and the agricultural sector in the areas mentioned.
-Even with the full implementation of the Nitrates Regulations and the National Action Programme it is unlikely that the objective of good status for groundwater and/or surface waters will be met by the 2015 deadline in those areas and the need for supplementary measures will arise.
-The nature and extent of such measures will be considered when the findings of the ACP start to become available in 2012.
+The three scenarios described above pose particular difficulties for water quality management and the agricultural sector in the areas mentioned.
+Even with the full implementation of the Nitrates Regulations an the National Action Programme it is unlikely that the objective of good status for groundwater and/or surface waters will be met by the 2015 deadline in those areas.
 Challenges include slow natural rates of water quality recovery, which may extend up to 20 years, and certain ground conditions (hydrogeological and soil characteristics), which cause groundwater bodies to be vulnerable to pollution from nutrient inputs from agricultural activities.
 Time extensions for achieving water quality objectives have been applied to waters in such areas in order to provide adequate time to investigate the extent of impacts, to identify and implement appropriate management measures and to allow time for water quality to recover.